google/space/README.md

 Users can query the manifest files as Arrow tables to get insights of the storage (method `index_manifest`).
 See more details in the [Segment Anything example](/notebooks/segment_anything_tutorial.ipynb).

 Space uses **relative file paths** everywhere in metadata that gives us superior portability.
 A Space dataset stored in Cloud Storage can be mapped to local files using [FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace).
-And it is immediately usable after being downloaded or moved.
+And it is immediately usable after downloading or moving.
+It is perfect for incrementally publishing or sharing datasets.

 ## Quick Start